Symmetry restoration and quantum Mpemba effect in symmetric random circuits

 \textit{Conclusions and discussions.---} In this Letter, we have presented a rigorous and comprehensive theoretical analysis of subsystem symmetry restoration under the evolution of random quantum circuits respecting the U(1) symmetry.
 Our findings reveal that U(1)-symmetric circuits hinder the U(1) symmetry restoration when the input is a tilted ferromagnetic initial state with a small tilt angle $\theta$.
 Conversely, the symmetry can always be restored when the tilt angle is large, i.e., the initial state is more U(1)-asymmetric.
 These results highlight the distinctions between U(1)-symmetric and non-symmetric circuits in terms of symmetry restoration and quantum thermalization.

-Besides the late-time analytical results, we have numerically investigated the early-time dynamics of symmetry restoration.
-Our results demonstrate the emergence of QME with specific initial states.
-We also provide a unified mechanism with the lens of quantum thermalization to understand the QME and successfully apply the understanding to the presence and absence of QME regarding different initial states and different internal symmetries including SU(2) and $Z_2$ symmetries.
+More importantly, besides the late-time analytical results, we have numerically investigated the early-time dynamics of symmetry restoration and provided a unified understanding of QME in generic chaotic systems in the context of quantum thermalization.
+We have validated this theoretical understanding via the correct predictions of the presence and absence of QME for various initial states and internal symmetries that have not been explored before.

+There are various interesting questions worth further investigation.
+For example, the comprehensive extension of the symmetry restoration of other internal symmetries in both integrable and chaotic systems.
+Additionally, the investigation of symmetry restoration and the QME in the many-body localized systems is lacking.
+Addressing this gap will significantly enhance our theoretical comprehension of the mechanisms underlying the QME across diverse systems~\cite{MBLMpemba}.

 \textit{Acknowledgement.---} We acknowledge helpful discussions with Rui-An Chang, Zhou-Quan Wan, and Han Zheng.
+This work was supported in part by the Innovation Program for Quantum Science and Technology (grant No. 2021ZD0302502).
 SL acknowledge the support during the visit to Sun Yat-sen University.
 S. Yin is supported by the National Natural Science Foundation of China (Grants No. 12075324 and No. 12222515) and the Science and Technology Projects in Guangdong Province (Grants No. 211193863020).
+The work of S.X.Z. is supported in part by a startup grant at IOP-CAS.

 \oldaddcontentsline [3]{}